zeriontech/defi-sdk/docs/examples.md

 getBalances('0x0ef51b7dac3933b8109482e7d910c21848e45da0f')
 ```

 and obtain all balances for a given account.
-The response from the smart-contract will contain information about each of the protocols
+The response from the smart contract will contain information about each of the protocols

 ```javascript
 100 DAI // collateral on Compound